Most children with scoliosis have a mild curve that does not need treatment.

-Most children with scoliosis have a mild curve that does not need treatment.

-  The patient will need to return to the hospital every 6 months to have the rods lengthened - this is usually an outpatient procedure, so the patient does not spend the night.
+They will need to return to the hospital every 6 months to have the rods lengthened.
+This is usually an outpatient procedure, so the person does not spend the night.
 A surgeon will remove the rods when the spine has grown.

 A doctor will only recommend spinal fusion if the benefits are thought to outweigh the risks.
 The risks include:

 - Pseudarthrosis: One of the bones used to fuse the spine into place does not stick properly, leading to mild discomfort, and unsuccessful correction of the spine.
 Further surgery may be needed.